Edwin L. Heller: World War II

 He was then assigned to the 486th Fighter Squadron of the 352nd Fighter Group.
-In July 1943, the 352nd FG boarded the troopship RMS Queen Elizabeth in June 1943.
-The group landed in the United Kingdom, and was assigned to RAF Bodney in Watton, Norfolk, under the operational control of the 67th Fighter Wing, VIII Fighter Command.
+The 352nd FG boarded the troopship RMS Queen Elizabeth in June 1943.
+The group landed in the United Kingdom in July, and was assigned to RAF Bodney in Watton, Norfolk, under the operational control of the 67th Fighter Wing, VIII Fighter Command.

 Initially flying the P-47 Thunderbolts, the squadron began to replace its Thunderbolts with longer range North American P-51 Mustangs in April 1944.
 On April 24, Heller and his flight leader attacked a heavily defended field, with Heller credited in destroying three enemy aircraft in first attack.
 After his flight leader was shot down, Heller attacked two more airfields during his solo return to England, destroying four and damaging five more aircraft.
 For his heroism in the mission, he was awarded the Distinguished Service Cross.

 On May 8, 1944, during an escort mission over Germany, Heller shot down a Messerschmitt Bf 109 that was attacking his flight leader.
 He then damaged another Bf 109 that flew towards the ground.
 Heller continued the chase the Bf 109 around steeples, buildings, trees and haystacks.
 As the German pilot began running out of obstacles, he made a tight left turn, and both the German pilot and Heller ended up in a Lufbery circle.
 In desperation, the German pilot broke out of the circle and Heller managed to shoot him down.
 In the aftermath of the shootdown, Heller' P-51's coolant blew up, covering his windscreen.
 But he managed to fly back to RAF Bodney after a two-hour flight.
 He was credited with his first two aerial victories.
 On May 28, he destroyed another Bf 109 over Magdeburg, his third aerial victory.

 From June 1944, the 352nd FG took part in shuttle bombing missions as part of Operation Frantic.
 In one such mission on June 21, 1944, Heller shot down a Bf-109 over Brest-Litovsk, crediting him with the record for aerial victory furthest from home base by a fighter aircraft (1000 miles).
 He completed his first tour of combat and took shore leave.

 Heller returned to his unit in the autumn of 1944 and became a flying ace on March 2, 1945, when he shot down a Focke-Wulf Fw 190 over Leipzig, his fifth aerial victory.
 On April 16, 1945, he led his flight in attacking a German aerodrome.
 Despite the anti-aircraft fire, Heller made several sweeps on the airfield, and destroyed two gun emplacements and seven aircraft.
 For his actions, he was awarded the Silver Star.

 During World War II, Heller flew 145 combat missions and was credited with the destruction of 5.5 enemy aircraft in aerial combat plus 14 aircraft destroyed on the ground while strafing enemy airfields.
 While serving with the 352nd FG, he flew P-47 and P-51s bearing the names "Happy" and "HELL-ER BUST".